Havner/trainsim-helper/main/readme.txt

 13. Advanced configuration / custom locos

+  a) Loco detection

-  It is possible to customize controls per loco.
+  It is possible to customize controls/olverlay per loco.
 There is no simple way to detect a loco you are driving though.
 I use a unique set of ControlValues a loco has to recognize it.
 See the example functions in the trainsim-helper.lua script:

   function DetectClass365()